-When you are cooking, open a window or use your extract fan or preferably both.
+When you are cooking, open a window or use your extractor fan – or preferably both.

-Keep the kitchen door closed so steam doesn’t escape into the rest of your home.
+Keep the kitchen door closed so that steam doesn’t escape into the rest of your home.

 Air your kitchen once you have finished cooking.

-This is one of the most vulnerable rooms in your home.
+This is one of the rooms in your home most vulnerable to condensation.

-Keep the bathroom warm so moisture will stay airborne and be carried away.
+Keep the bathroom warm so that moisture will stay airborne and be carried away.

-When you are using the bathroom, open a window or use your extract fan or preferably both.
+When you are using the bathroom, open a window or use your extractor fan – or preferably both.

-Make sure you keep the heater or radiator uncovered so heat can escape into the room.
+Make sure you keep the heater or radiator uncovered so that heat can escape into the room.

 Air your bathroom once you have finished.